-EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) Agency and facility policies and procedures, (3) Interviews with staff, (4) Training forms, and (5) Training curricula.
+EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the facility submitted or provided to this auditor the (1) Pre-Audit Questionnaire, (2) Agency and facility policies and procedures, (3) Interviews with staff, (4) Training forms, (5) Training curricula, (6) Interviews with Contractor, and (7) Interview with a volunteer.

-OBSERVATIONS: The agency provides access to training for all volunteers and contractors prior to their first contact with a residents.
+OBSERVATIONS: The agency provides access to training for all volunteers and contractors prior to their first contact with a resident.
 The training included their responsibilities under the agency's sexual abuse and sexual harassment prevention, detection, and response policies and procedures.
-The level of training and type of training provided to volunteers and contractors is based on the services they provide and level of contact they have with residents, but all volunteers and contractors who have contact with residents are notified of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and informed how to report such incidents.
+The level of training and type of training provided to volunteers and contractors is based on the services they provide and the level of contact they have with residents.
+Still, all volunteers and contractors who have contact with residents are notified of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and informed how to report such incidents.
 Further, the agency does maintain documentation confirming that volunteers and contractors understood the training they received.
+Further, an interview with a contractor confirmed that they were trained before working with residents at the facility.
+No volunteers were interviewed as no volunteers have been allowed in the facility since spring of 2020 due to the COVID-19 pandemic.